fanisvl/pilot/README.md

 Cone detection on both frames was chosen for robustness and simplicity.

-### 2. SIFT Feature Extraction & Feature matching between cone pairs in left and right frame.
+### 2. SIFT Feature Extraction & Feature matching between cone pairs in left and right frame
    SIFT Features were extracted for each bounding box in both frames, and then matched in order to obtain points that we can later use for triangulation.
 Although SIFT is accurate, it presents a bottleneck performing at ~7Hz on the Jetson Nano.
    Faster feature extraction methods like ORB and BRIEF should be explored.